-Guatemala has the largest economy in Central America, with a $ 77.4 billion gross domestic product (GDP) in 2020.
-The economy contracted by an estimated 1.5 percent in 2020 due to the impacts of COVID-19 and tropical storms Eta and Iota.
-Remittances, mostly from the United States, increased by 7.9 percent in 2020 and were equivalent to 14.6 percent of GDP.
+Guatemala has the largest economy in Central America, with a $ 94.7 billion gross domestic product (GDP) in 2022.
+The economy grew by an estimated 4 percent in 2022 following an 8 percent rebound in 2021.
+Year-on-year inflation reached 9.24 percent in 2022 mostly due to the increase in international energy and food prices attributable to Russia’s invasion of Ukraine.
+Remittances, mostly from the United States, increased by 17.9 percent in 2022 and were equivalent to 19 percent of GDP.
 The United States is Guatemala’s most important economic partner.
 The Guatemalan government continues to make efforts to enhance competitiveness, promote investment opportunities, and work on legislative reforms aimed at supporting economic growth.
 More than 200 U.S. and other foreign firms have active investments in Guatemala, benefitting from the U.S. Dominican Republic-Central America Free Trade Agreement (CAFTA-DR).
-Foreign direct investment (FDI) stock was $17.3 billion in 2020, a 4.2 percent increase over 2019.
-Despite increased stock, FDI flows dropped by 6.1 percent in 2020.
-Some of the activities that attracted most of the FDI flows in the last three years were financial and insurance activities, manufacturing, commerce and vehicle repair, water, electricity, and sanitation services.
+Foreign direct investment (FDI) stock was $22.5 billion in 2022, a 5.3 percent increase over 2021.
+FDI flows dropped by 61 percent in 2022 mostly due to the extraordinary 2021 FDI inflow through the purchase of outstanding shares of a local company by a foreign telecommunications company.
+Some of the activities that attracted most of the FDI flows in the last three years were information and communications, financial and insurance activities, manufacturing, commerce and vehicle repair, water, electricity, and sanitation services.

 Despite steps to improve Guatemala’s investment climate, international companies choosing to invest in Guatemala face significant challenges.
 Complex laws and regulations, inconsistent judicial decisions, bureaucratic impediments, and corruption continue to impede investment.
 Citing Guatemala’s CAFTA-DR obligations, the United States has raised concerns with the Guatemalan government regarding its enforcement of both its labor and environmental laws.